-The Pioneer DDJ 1000SRT offers DJs a wide range of connection options.
+The Pioneer DDJ 1000SRT offers DJs a wide range of master connection options.

 Four RCA line in options is also available, one per channel.
 Channel 3 and 4 can be set to Line or Phono depending on your needs.
 This offers plenty of flexibility to plug in external CDJs, turntables, or other pieces of hardware.
 Two USB B connections open up even further connectivity options.

 Four Line options are also available for external hardware.